Local Government Boundary Commission (1945–1949): Background

 Alterations to local government boundaries had been suspended with the outbreak of the Second World War in 1939.
-Previously they had been carried out by a number of processes: county boroughs could be constituted or extended by private act of parliament, while county councils were to carry out reviews of county districts (non-county boroughs, urban and rural districts) on a ten yearly cycle.
+Previously they had been carried out by a number of processes: county boroughs could be constituted or extended by a local act of Parliament, while county councils were to carry out reviews of county districts (non-county boroughs, urban and rural districts) on a ten yearly cycle.
 There was no general procedure for adjusting boundaries between administrative counties, or for amalgamating them.
 The different procedures were not coordinated.

 The wartime coalition government published a white paper in January 1945, entitled Local government in England and Wales during the period of reconstruction.
 The document proposed the establishment of a Local Government Boundary Commission with executive powers to alter council areas, taking over the powers of the county councils and Minister of Health to change areas.
 In future all proposed changes by local authorities were to be submitted to the commission.
 The commission was to consider administration in each geographical county (the administrative county plus associated county boroughs) and see if there was a prima facie case for a review.
 If it felt a review was warranted the commission was to notify the Minister and the relevant county council, who could then require the holding of an inquiry into local government in the county.

 The problem of local government in the counties of London and Middlesex were deemed to be a special case, with the extension of the County of London, the probable disappearance of Middlesex and annexing of parts of the surrounding counties envisaged.
 The commission was not to be allowed to consider these issues, which were to be considered by an "authoritative body" at a later stage.
 It was recognised that Middlesex contained a number of towns "large enough on any standard for county borough status" but the commissioners were not given the power to "entertain applications for county borough status in the county".

 The commission was to have the power to: